 These lifestyle brands are known not for a distinct benefit or component but a distinct visual style that the customers can emotionally relate to – like luxury, rugged work ethic, or outdoor lifestyle.
 They use this positioning strategy to expand their range of offerings.

-Take jeep, for example, a well-known automobile brand connected with an outdoorsy lifestyle.
-The company used this image as a base to extend its offerings to a range of products which includes clothing, knives, tents, bicycles, baby strollers, etc.
+Take Jeep, for example, a well-known automobile brand connected with an outdoorsy lifestyle.
+The company used this image as a base to extend its offerings to a range of products, including clothing, knives, tents, bicycles, baby strollers, etc.

 Red Carpet Brand Extension